Showing posts with label Warhammer 40K: Necrons. Show all posts

 ★★★✬☆

-From the Black Library
+From The Black Library

 When the necrons rise, a mining planet descends into a cauldron of war and the remorseless foes decimate the human defenders.
 Salvation comes in an unlikely form – the Death Korps of Krieg, a force as unfeeling as the Necrons themselves.
 When the two powers go to war, casualties are high and the magnitude of the destruction is unimaginable.